Sicilian Fried Artichoke Hearts

-Fried artichoke hearts in Pastella are a delicious little appetizer or side dish.
-In our Sicilian version we cover the vegetable in a batter seasoned with parmesan cheese, parsley, and mint.
-The batter puffs up while cooking and becomes a tasty tender coating that compliments the tangy artichoke heart.
+Fried artichoke hearts are an easy appetizer, great snack, or side dish.
+In our Sicilian version, we coat the artichoke hearts in a batter seasoned with parmesan cheese, parsley, and mint called pastella.
+The batter puffs up while cooking and becomes a tasty, tender coating that compliments the tangy artichokes.

-These little treasures are perfect as an addition to a meatless meal.
-In Sicily, you will often find fried artichokes in pastella on a St. Joseph’s Day table or as part of a Lenten meal, along with other traditional dishes such as Pasta con le Sarde and Sfingi.
+Fried artichokes in pastella are a staple on the St. Joseph’s Day table or as part of a Lenten meal, along with other traditional dishes such as Pasta con Sarde with fresh fish, Pasta con le Sarde in tomato sauce, and Sfingi.
+They are also often served as a delicious appetizer during holiday gatherings.

 Ingredients

-Artichoke hearts – quartered and canned.
-The canned artichokes are ready to use and do not need to be cooked before dipping and then frying them in the pastella.
-Just drain them and you are ready to go.
+- Artichoke hearts – Canned or frozen artichokes are ready to use and do not need to be cooked before dipping them in the pastellla and frying them.
+Just thaw, drain, and quarter them (if using whole artichoke hearts), and you will be ready to go.
+Fresh artichokes will need to be trimmed and boiled until they are tender.

 - Eggs – beaten